SteveLane/analysis-dockerfiles/README.md

 # Analysis dockerfiles

 This repository hosts the dockerfiles required to reproduce the various analyses listed below.
 These are provided in a self-contained repository to make use of dockerhub's automated builds.
+All builds are based off a base-image for convenience, which are organised by year.

 ## List of analyses